 - Bad Breath

 While halitosis is not a deadly condition, it’s a good signal that your dog needs to have his teeth brushed to save against gum disease.
 Plus, it’s simply not very pleasant for you or your four legged best friend to have smelly breath all day every day.
+Check out our guide on dog dental spray for more info.

 This is a serious form of gum inflammation that comes from too much plaque and tartar building up in and around the teeth causing pain for the gums.
 Bacteria is produced that worsens the problem and can grow both above and below the gum line.
 Bad breath and a bleeding mouth are common symptoms, amongst others – all of which can be stopped by regular brushing.